 Q. Is there anything else that happens in the Infusion Center?

 A. Oncology physicians Dr. Nathan Green, Dr. Stacey Knox and Dr. Steven Dunder, who work out of the Beatrice Community Hospital’s Specialty Clinic, come to BCHHC the first three Wednesdays of the month to see their patients in the Infusion Center.

 Q. Is there qualified attending staff?

-A. There are two registered nurses who staff the Infusion Center.
-Brenda Rempe and Lori Kapke are both specially trained and certified for infusion therapy.
+A. There are three registered nurses who staff the Infusion Center.
+Brenda Rempe, Lori Kapke and Jane Loseth are all specially trained for infusion therapy.